 Why should property owners care about resilient construction?

 There are several reasons.
 Firstly, from a safety perspective, a roof is a home’s first line of defense against hurricanes, and most other extreme weather events.
-Replacing that roof to the FORTIFIED standard means that home is less likely to be damaged by a storm, and the homeowner is less likely to incur major hassle and expense down the line in terms of damage to the house itself, and also damage to personal belongings as a result of leaks and other problems.
+Replacing a damaged roof, or upgrading an aging one with a FORTIFIED standard roof means that a home is less likely to be damaged by a storm.
+Accordingly, the home owner is less likely to incur major hassle and expense down the line, both in terms of damage to the house itself and damage to personal belongings as a result of leaks and other problems.

 Furthermore, research suggests that a FORTIFIED designation increases home resale value.
-It helps homeowner protect, and build the value, of their largest asset.
+It helps homeowners protect, and build the value, of their largest asset.

 Results show that switching from a conventional construction standard to a FORTIFIED designation increases the value of a home by nearly 7%.